AtreyaSh/shallow-discourse-parser/README.md

 ## Usage

-To set up the pre-commit hook that will keep python dependencies up-to-date and automatically download pre-trained google word vectors, please run the following:
+To automatically download pre-trained google word vectors and set up the pre-commit hook that will keep python dependencies up-to-date, please run the following:

 ```shell
 $ ./init.sh